deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 os.system("cmd.exe /k cd C:\\")
 ```

 This shellcode adds 0x40 to RSP as you can see from above.
 This is specific to the process I was exploiting, to resume execution.
-Also i nthis case, RAX was set to 0.
+Also in this case, RAX was already set to 0.
 Therefore, there was no need to `xor rax, rax`.

 As you can see, SMEP has been bypassed!